Meet the Team

-Jean-Christophe Fillion-Robin is a Principal Engineer at Kitware, Inc.’s branch office in Chapel Hill, North Carolina.
+Jean-Christophe Fillion-Robin is a Distinguished Engineer at Kitware, Inc.’s branch office in Chapel Hill, North Carolina.
 J-Christophe is leading the development of commercial applications based on “3D Slicer”, a medical imaging platform built with C++ and Python.
 In the last three years, he engaged with 10 different customers and crafted Statements of Work (SOWs) to address their needs.
 Customers report high satisfaction.
 Projects had between 2 and 5 follow-up SOWs.
 He also reviewed C++ and Python pull requests and coordinated teams of up to 5 developers across multiple companies.

 In parallel, J-Christophe is also leading the development of “3D Slicer”, a cross-platform, open source software for medical visualization and image computing downloaded over 230K times.
 He made many distinguished contributions to the Slicer platforms.
 He created more than 10 releases of “3D Slicer” in the last 5 years.
 He improved code to reduce “3D Slicer” startup time by 50%.
 He designed and implemented a web front-end, web services and build system infrastructure allowing to distribute more than 100 “3D Slicer” plugins written in C++ and/or Python and contributed by the community.
 He authored more than 5000 commits addressing issues or implementing new features in C++ and Python which requires expertise in multiple toolkits such as VTK, ITK, Python, CTK or Qt.
 He is also administering build bots and maintaining build system with more than 30 dependencies.
 And finally, he facilitated more than 200 weekly developer hangouts.